Neil O'Connor: Career and research

 Holding strong socialist principles Neil O'Connor forged academic connections with Soviet psychologists and neuropsychologists, for example, Alexander Luria.
 In this way, he helped spread their often advanced ideas on learning and attention in the education of children with mental deficiency among Western psychologists.

 Until 1968 O'Connor was a member of the Medical Research Council (MRC) Social Psychiatry Unit at the Institute of Psychiatry (University of London).
 He received the Kennedy Prize for his work with Jack Tizard.
 In 1968 he became director of the MRC Developmental Psychology Unit, affiliated to University College London, from 1968 to 1982, when he retired.
 He believed in having a very small group of independent scientists.
 His own work was always in collaboration with Beate Hermelin, with strict rotation of authorship.
 They enjoyed working together and their different talents complemented each other perfectly.

-Other members of this small MRC Unit were Uta Frith and Rick Cromer.
+Other members of this small MRC Unit (the MRC Cognitive Development Unit) were Uta Frith and Rick Cromer.
 Rick Cromer (born 1940 - died prematurely ca 1990) was a psycholinguist whose PhD thesis on early language acquisition had been supervised by Roger Brown, at Harvard.
 Rick brought expertise in the study of cognitive processes underlying language acquisition and language impairments.
 One of his best known paradigms was with puppets using the phrases: 'The duck is easy to bite; the wolf is eager to bite.
 Who does the biting?'
 The intriguing question is how do children understand the contrast in meaning that is not apparent in the surface of the syntactic form.
 Students of Neil O'Connor include Kim Kirsner, John Sloboda, Barbara Dodd and Linda Pring.

 O'Connor was President of the Experimental Psychology Society.
 He shunned publicity and kept a 'low profile', in line with the ethos of the time, but was hugely admired by his colleagues and students.
 After retiring in 1982, Neil O'Connor continued to work with Beate Hermelin on special talent (Savants), an area where they pioneered experimental research.
 After O'Connor's death in a traffic accident in 1997 Beate Hermelin told the story of their joint work on this topic.